Andrew2011-00/Python-Learning/learning-journal/week-01-learning-log.md

 ---

 📌 Platform Update
 I started this week learning with **Mimo (Pro)** and completed the Intro to Python section over 2 days.
 While Mimo helped me get comfortable with the basics, I decided to switch to **Hyperskill (Premium)** for a more structured and project-based learning approach.
-I’m now following the **Python for Beginners** track on Hyperskill, which aligns better with my goal of becoming an AI developer through my upcoming Computing and IT with Statistics degree.
+I’m now following the **Python Core** course on Hyperskill, which aligns better with my goal of becoming an AI developer through my upcoming Computing and IT with Statistics degree.

 ---